top of page

 A horse in rhythm moves with a consistent tempo and regular footfalls in each gait.
 Without rhythm, there's no foundation for balance or relaxation.

-Physio insight: Regular rhythm helps to build muscular symmetry and coordination - essential for injury prevention.
+Physio Insight: Regular rhythm helps to build muscular symmetry and coordination - essential for injury prevention.

 Relaxation (Losgelassenheit)